 Not long ago, a Forbes article shared an important lesson learned.
 It revealed that 70 percent of the companies that were on the Fortune 1000 list a mere ten years before had vanished – unable to adapt to change.
 Articles like this reinforce the importance of agility.

 The market research company, Forrester, defines business agility as “the quality that allows an enterprise to embrace market and operational changes as a matter of routine.”
 Achieving agility requires activation.
-It needs to build the infrastructure and the activate processes, systems, and tools.
+It needs to build the infrastructure and activate processes, systems, and tools.

 The pursuit of agility and excellence inspires the activation of a concept known as a Center of Excellence (CoE).
 A Center of Excellence provides the necessary leadership to foster best practices, facilitate research, and enhance the skills needed for a focused area to drive business results.
 A Marketing CoE is characterized by its ability to improve the following: